valmlord/scribe/README.md

-# Scriberlify
+# Scribe

-Scriberlify is a cross-platform application built with modern technologies and a clean, user-friendly UI/UX.
+Scribe is a cross-platform application built with modern technologies and a clean, user-friendly UI/UX.

 ## 📦 Tech Stack